fuzzguard/captcha-them-all/readme.txt

 == Changelog ==

-= 1.1.2 =
+= 1.2 =
 * Fixed issue with CF7 not displaying on '[cta_recaptcha* cta_recaptcha]' shortcode
-* Fixed validation for captcha code when Contact Form 7 is displayed
+* Fixed validation for captcha code when Contact Form 7 is displayed.
+* Fixed response codes for Contact Form 7 responses - Removed HTML tags
+* Changed WooCommerce Hook 'allow_password_reset' to 'lostpassword_post' as WooCommerce added my suggestion to respect same format for 'lostpassword_post' as WP Core does. (https://github.com/woocommerce/woocommerce/pull/13558)
+* Split WooCommerce registration form hook to 'woocommerce_register_form' instead of 'register_form' as this conforms more correctly to WooCommerce Documentation.
 * Added code to check for 'Google Captcha (reCAPTCHA) by BestWebSoft' plugin and give warning notice as plugins can conflict.

 = 1.1.1 =
 * Updated admin menu options to properly run 'activate_options' function when plugin is updated.
 Not just on initial activation of plugin